Azure/Multi-tenant-Landing-Zones/workshop/Readme.md

         "galleryEndpointUrl": "https://gallery.azure.com/",
         "managementEndpointUrl": "https://management.core.windows.net/"
     }
-Copy and paste the entire json string
+Copy the entire json string as this will be stored as a secret in Github.

 ### Create secret for customer deployment
 Create a secret called AZURE_SUBSCRIPTION_CREDENTIAL and paste the value from previous step.